 What if my certification is from a non-English speaking country?

-Answer: Include the original name and provide English translation in parentheses.
-Mention if it's internationally recognized.
+Answer: Include the original name and provide an English translation in parentheses.
+Mention if it is internationally recognized.

 Can I list free online course certificates?

-Answer: Yes, if they're from reputable platforms (Coursera, edX) and relevant.
+Answer: Yes, if they are from reputable platforms (Coursera, edX) and relevant.
 Format them consistently with other certifications.

 Final Checklist: Certification Listing

-- Relevance Checked: Only certifications supporting target job included
+- Relevance Checked: Only certifications supporting the target job are included

 - Dedicated Section: Clear "Certifications" heading in optimal location